Swimmer must shower before entering the pool.

 4. Neoprene diaper covers

 Neoprene diaper covers are an integral part of making sure that there are not pool closings for fecal contamination.
 Each fecal contamination not only closes the pool down for at least 12 hours, but costs us $1,000.00 in pool chemicals each time it happens.
 For your convenience, we have reusable Neoprene diaper covers available for purchase at the HOA office or you can purchase them at a local retailer.
-Neoprene diaper covers can be purchased after office hours at the pool by check only.
+Neoprene diaper covers can be purchased at the Heritage clubhouse during business hours and at the snack shack at the pool after hours.

 TEENS OF HERITAGE